marwy1000/mocka/README.md

   ]
 ```

 max_array_length: The maximum items in generated arrays.
 Default is 10.
+The lowest value takes priority if maxItems is defined.

 ```json
   "max_array_length": 10